vndocker/pos-AI-community/ai-coding/development_guidelines.md

 ## Update development guidelines

 If necessary, update the development guidelines to reflect anything you've learned while working on the project.

+## Mobile-First Development

+When implementing responsive designs, follow these guidelines:

+1. **Start with Mobile Design First**
+   - Design and implement for mobile screens first
+   - Progressively enhance for larger screens
+   - Use Material UI's useMediaQuery hook for responsive breakpoints

+2. **Responsive Layout Patterns**
+   - Stack elements vertically on mobile
+   - Use collapsible/expandable sections for mobile
+   - Implement toggle buttons for showing/hiding sections on small screens
+   - Optimize touch targets (minimum 44x44px) for mobile

+3. **Testing Responsive Designs**
+   - Create specific tests for different viewport sizes
+   - Use the createMatchMedia utility for mocking different screen sizes
+   - Test touch interactions and mobile-specific features

+## Offline-First Development

+When implementing offline capabilities, follow these guidelines:

+1. **Service Worker Implementation**
+   - Use cache-first strategy for static assets
+   - Use network-first with cache fallback for API requests
+   - Implement background sync for offline operations

+2. **Local Storage Strategy**
+   - Use IndexedDB for structured data storage
+   - Implement clear error handling and fallbacks
+   - Design sync mechanisms for offline data
+   - Consider storage limits and data expiration

+3. **User Experience**
+   - Provide clear indicators for offline status
+   - Implement feedback for offline operations
+   - Design graceful degradation of features when offline
+   - Ensure critical functionality works without network